 As this is a big career change, start with solid research.
 Talk to people in the industry and learn as much as you can about the career you are considering and whether that would fit in with your professional and personal goals.

-If you're considering a vocational degree like postgraduate law, teaching, social work, nursing, medicine, or any other course, a good opportunity to speak to people in the industry is at events like our Postgraduate Study and Research Week where you can seek one-on-one advice from our academics about their respective fields.
+If you're considering a vocational degree like postgraduate law, teaching, social work, nursing, medicine, or any other course, you'll have the opportunity to seek one-on-one advice from academics and course advisers in these fields at our postgraduate events throughout the year.

 When considering a change, Vanessa advises asking yourself: "What does success look like?
 What would a day in the new career look like?
 Does that meet your expectations?"